-The Board directed CARB staff to proactively offer expertise and accessible technical information to support and oversee implementation, with such information being tailored to specific needs, and offered timely and regularly.
-CARB's Air Quality Planning and Science Division has provided cancer risk modeling for the Portside community and is working on an FAQ for the CSC to ensure they are able to understand and interpret the results of the modeling to use it to prioritize CERP actions (resolution link, page 5).
+The Board directed CARB staff to proactively offer expertise and accessible technical information to support and oversee implementation, with such information being tailored to specific needs and offered timely and regularly.
+CARB's Air Quality Planning and Science Division has provided cancer risk modeling for the Portside community.
+AQPSD is working on an FAQ for the CSC to ensure they can understand and interpret the modeling results to help prioritize CERP actions (resolution link, page 5).